nationalarchives/ds-wagtail/docs/development/2fa-management.md

 - `--execute`: perform the destructive actions.
 Without `--execute` the command runs as a dry-run and prints what would be done.
 - `--only-reset-recovery-codes`: when used together with `--execute`, delete _only_ the user's `StaticDevice` objects (these store single-use recovery codes).
 If omitted, `--execute` will remove all 2FA devices (TOTP and Static).
 - `--reason "text"`: optional freeform reason to include in the notification email.
+- `--list-missing-2fa`: list active users who do not have any 2FA devices configured (no target email required).
+- `--list-missing-recovery-codes`: list active users who have 2FA devices but no static recovery codes (no target email required).

 Example usages